huri000/SwiftEntryKit/README.md

 attributes.screenInteraction = .forward
 ```

-Pass additional actions that are invokes when the user taps the entry:
+Pass additional actions that are invoked when the user taps the entry:
 ```Swift
 let action = {
     // Do something useful